BenCoyne/CV/README.md

 ## Ben Coyne

-An inquizitive former musician turned full-stack junior web developer.
+An inquizitive musician turned full-stack junior web developer.
 Though my route into the tech sector is far from traditional, my love of creativity, team work and a keen attention to detail are well suited to many of the daily challenges in this exciting field.
 I am fascinated by the ability tech has to cross industry.

 I recently started a 16-week bootcamp at Makers Academy where I look forward to further developing the fundemental skills and best practices in software engineering.